clarkezone/rive-windows/prototype/README.md

 ## CompositionSwapchain
-Outcome:  Triange rendered using CompositionSwapchain
+Outcome:  Trianlge rendered using CompositionSwapchain
 Plan:
 - Naive approach
 - Optimize non animating case to delete backbuffers
 - Optimize resize to use progressive buffer sizing

 ## Island Source
-Outcome: C++ island content source that can render a square into a swapchain using D2D, input, focus, transform all work
+Outcome: C++ island content source that can render a square into a swapchain using D2D, input, focus, transform all work, hosted in WinUI3 host
 Plan:
 - Build island
 - Host in all supported island host frameworks